-If you believe that you deserve more credit than you have been awarded on a particular exam problem, you may request a grade appeal, at the time the exam is returned.
+If you believe that you deserve more credit than you have been awarded on a particular common exam problem, you may request, at the time the exam is returned, that it be regraded.
 Your entire exam will be regraded, which may result in points being added or subtracted.